What’s the best infant feeding schedule?

 For generations, Western “baby experts” have advised parents to feed their babies at regularly-spaced intervals of 3- or 4-hours.
 Today, official medical recommendations have shifted in favor of feeding on demand.

 That’s probably a good thing, because the timed-interval infant feeding schedule is not dictated by physiology or what’s best for babies.

-This article reviews the evolutionary, cross-cultural, and clinical evidence in favor of frequent, baby-initiated feedings.
+This article reviews the evolutionary, cross-cultural, and medical evidence in favor of frequent, baby-initiated feedings.
 As noted below, the evidence supports the following conclusions:

 • New mothers are more likely to establish an adequate milk supply if they breastfeed frequently and on demand

-should be nursed frequently and whenever they show signs of hunger—ideally, before they begin to cry
+• Newborns should be fed frequently and whenever they show signs of hunger—ideally, before they begin to cry

 • It's a good idea to let the baby's interest--not the clock--determine when a breastfeeding session is over.